florianl/playground/README.md

 collection of various scripts

 * [check-banks.sh](../master/check-banks.sh)

-...Checks the home banking portals of various banks for DANE/TLSA
+  Checks the home banking portals of various banks for DANE/TLSA